modelscope/MemoryScope/docs/contribute.md

 cd memoryscope
 ```
 ### Create a New Branch
 Create a new branch for your work.
-This helps keep proposed changes organized and separate from the `master` branch.
+This helps keep proposed changes organized and separate from the `main` branch.
 ```bash
 git checkout -b your-feature-branch-name
 ```